ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Dynamic linker
 ---------------

-Except the lld code with #ifdef DLINKER.
+In addition to the lld code with #ifdef DLINKER.
 The following code in Verilog exists to support dynamic linker.

 .. rubric:: lbdex/cpu0_verilog/dynlinker.v
 .. literalinclude:: ../lbdex/cpu0_verilog/dynlinker.v